 Home to the “Mountains of the Moon,” this UNESCO World Heritage Site offers stunning scenery consisting of waterfalls, lakes, rivers, glaciers, and forests that shelter many bird species and chameleons.

-Hiking, mountain climbing and culture visits with the Village of Ruboni are just a few of the exciting things you can do here.
+Hiking, mountain climbing, and cultural visits to the Villages of Ruboni are just a few of the exciting things you can do here.

 Mount Elgon National Park